pellcorp/creality-wiki/docs/bltouch.md

 You must do a factory reset **only** if you have installed Helper Script or Fluidd/Mainsail directly from Creality, otherwise you can safely proceed directly to an installation.
 If you have setup your printer with stock firmware only it can be quite handy to skip a factory reset so that you can use [Switch to Stock](misc.md#switch-to-stock)

+Please note that because the Ender 5 Max **and** Ender 3 V3 KE both use the same basic software as the K1 series, the following step applies to these printers as well.

 ```
 wget --no-check-certificate https://raw.githubusercontent.com/pellcorp/creality/main/k1/services/S58factoryreset -O /tmp/S58factoryreset